Clone and cd into the Coral directory.

 Running Coral with default settings assumes that you have:

-If you don't already have these databases running, you can execute the following assuming you have Docker installed on your local machine:
+If you don't already have these databases running, you can do either of the following:

 Then initialize Coral using the helper script: